dell/omnia/README.md

 #### Ansible playbook-based deployment of Slurm and Kubernetes on servers running an RPM-based Linux OS

-Omnia (Latin: all or everything) is a deployment tool to turn Dell EMC PowerEdge servers with RPM-based Linux images into a functioning Slurm/Kubernetes cluster.
+Omnia (Latin: all or everything) is a deployment tool to turn servers with RPM-based Linux images into functioning Slurm/Kubernetes clusters.

 ## Omnia Documentation
 For Omnia documentation, including installation and contribution instructions, please see the [website](https://dellhpc.github.io/omnia).